NnamdiNgwu/threat_modeling_of_zalando/README.md

-# Zalando Architecture and Threat Modeling
+# Apartment Rental Architecture and Threat Modeling

-- We will adopt STRIDE, PASTA and OWASP
+- We will adopt STRIDE
 - Map out Trust ZOONES, DMZ, and layers of encription to be applied.
 - Consider Possible ATTACK Vectors